MUMC-MEDMIC/assemblercompare/README.md

 # assemblercompare

-this repo contains the complete data-preprocessing to generate assemblies using SPAdes (with and without error correction), Megahit SKESA and differences on SNP basis was checked using SKA.
+this repo contains the complete data-preprocessing to generate assemblies using SPAdes (with and without error correction), Megahit, SKESA.
+Differences on SNP basis are checked using SKA.

 * requirements:
  conda